 Reconstructed murals at Knossos

 Although the ancient site at Knossos has been not been certified as a Unesco site due to certain restrictions and updates that were done to the site primarily the controversial restoration work of murals which originally were fragments in its original condition.
 It is still a worthy place to visit and get a better glimpse of Minoan civilization, art and history.
 There has been restorations made to the site to give a better look at the artwork done on the buildings which give a better representation of the real art made during that timeframe.
 Even though the graphic murals are not original to the site, found ceramic designs and images were utilized in to decorate the different walls of the interior and exterior rooms throughout the palace.
-They create an enhanced room and give a better feel for how a particular room could be decorated during its timeframe.
-A case in point is this stunning recreation of a mythical creature which seems to be Griffin, which were important mythical creatures in Minoan imagery.
-The strong bold red color and geometric patterns around this room has been found on many of the wall ruins and replicated completely into this room filled with these creatures.

 Other fresco motifs include: people, animals, rocks and vegetation, marine life and other natural scenes from the local environment.
 The relief below is titled ‘ Prince of Lilies’ and represents a priest king with a crown of peacock feathers and a necklace of lilies leading an unknown animal to be sacrificed.

 Many of the Minoan ruins on Crete were abandoned or damaged by invading Mycenaeans in the 15th century and left to natural ruin.
-The complex at Knossos was left intact for a several hundred years until it was also destroyed but not completely like the other Cretan sites which were destroyed.
+The complex at Knossos was left intact for a several hundred years until it was also destroyed but not completely like the other Cretan sites which were completely destroyed.

-If you go – the details
+If you go to Knossos – the details

 1. Open hours are 8am to 8pm April/Oct and Nov/May 8am to 5pm